 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I took Algebra I a year early and did very well in the class, earning an A both semesters.
 I can teach the quadratic equation, graphing, absolute value, solving equations with more than one variable, graphing on a calculator, reciprocals, completing the square, factoring polynomials, multiplying binomials, exponents and their properties, square roots, solving word problems, and much more.

-I'm currently working on a conservation biology minor, and I plan on taking classes in paleontology, neuroscience, and psychobiology.
-I absolutely love biology; I got a 5 on the AP Bio test, an A+ in my AP Bio class, a B+ in a pre-medicine biology class, and a 730 on the SAT Bio subject test.
-I have completed a marine biology internship, and I currently work in a paleontology lab working with carnivore skulls.
-I read biology articles online in my free time because I enjoy the subject that much--and I hope to make it enjoyable for my students too!
+I have a minor in conservation biology and my psychology major was comprised mostly of biopsychology and neuroscience classes.
+Biology is one of my favorite subjects; I got a 5 on the AP Bio test, an A+ in my AP Bio class, and a 730 on the SAT Bio subject test.
+I have completed a marine biology internship, and I volunteered in a paleontology lab working with carnivore skulls.

 I have taken several classes in ecology, including general ecology, community ecology, and tropical ecology.

 I excelled in my geometry class in 8th grade, earning an A both semesters.
 Much of what I've learned from geometry--such as area of two-dimensional shapes, surface area and volume of three-dimensional shapes, basic trigonometry, and solving for missing angle measurements--are skills I have continued to use for years after my geometry class.
 I can also help with triangle similarity, Pythagorean Theorem, and proving congruence of shapes.